Take a look at all of the opportunities available for transfer students to help finance their engineering education.

 - Contact the Solution Center if you experience a problem registering.

 - It can sometimes take overnight for the account to become fully activated.
 It is recommend to wait overnight and attempt your first login the following day after creating the Net-ID.

 - You must click Finish and Submit to advance on to the Engineering Student Program Support – Fall Entry Transfer Students scholarship application.

 - Engineering Student Program Support – Fall Entry Transfer Students application

 You are allowed to complete your application across multiple visits.
 Click Save and Keep Editing to save and come back to it later.

 Changes can be made without penalty up to June 1, 2019.
 You are responsible for ensuring changes are saved by clicking Update.

 You must click Submit for your application to be deemed official.
 Your application will not be reviewed unless you have done this.

-The final deadline that applications will be accepted is January 1, 2019.
+The final deadline that applications will be accepted is June 1, 2019 at 11:59 PM.